LithosphereRocketry/Nandy/Design/ProgrammersGuide.md

 true, it is said to be "valid."

 ### Program Flow
 NANDy program flow is provided by a small handful of jump instructions.
-Simple unconditional jumps are handled by `j <label>`; the label may also be replaced by a direct memory address, but this practice is not recommended.
-Note that `j` is always a relative jump, with a range limit of [-2048, +2047] bytes;
-attempting to jump outside this range will cause an error in assembly.

-Conditionals and loops are handled by the `jif` and `jnif` instructions.
-Both take the form `j[n]if <signal> <label>`, where `<signal>` represents an input signal (see the [Input/Output](#input-output) section).
-In most cases, signal 0 (alias `carry`) will be used. `jif` will jump to the specified label if the specified signal is high, while `jnif` will jump if the specified signal is low.
+Local conditional jumps are handled by the `jif` and `jnif` instructions.
+Both take the form `j[n]if <label>`, where the label may also be replaced by a direct memory address, but this practice is not recommended.
+These jumps have a range limit of [-2048, +2047] bytes; attempting to jump outside this range will cause an error in assembly. `jif` will jump to the specified label if the specified signal is high, while `jnif` will jump if the specified signal is low.
+There is no unconditional local jump; however, the `j` macro is provided that fulfils the same function, equivalent to `jif` followed by `jnif`.
-Both instructions have reduced jump range, only allowing jumps of [-128, +127] bytes.

-Of note for optimization is that all relative jump instructions will take two cycles - this includes `jif` and `jnif` even when the jump is not taken.
+Of note for optimization is that relative jump instructions will take two cycles - this includes `jif` and `jnif` even when the jump is not taken.
-Therefore it is usually faster to let a loop fall through when it is finished:
+Therefore it is usually faster to let a loop fall through when it is finished.
+The `j` macro is especially disadvantageous for performance-sensitive code; it may take either 2 or 4 cycles depending on the state of the carry bit.
 ```
 loop:
     # this is fast
     ...
-    jnif carry loop
+    jnif loop
     # done
 ```
-Than to jump out of the loop:
 ```
 loop:
     # this is slow
     ...
-    jif carry done
+    jif done
     j loop
 done: # done
 ```